 Fortunately, the market is catching up as affordable laptops become available that are not MacOS-based.
-Knowing this, it’s probably a good a time as any to take another look at something like the Mercury Helios FX 650 from Other World Computing, Inc. A plug-and-play expansion GPU intended for desktop-like performance, whether it’s better graphics or productivity demands beyond what most laptops can provide.
+Knowing this, it’s probably a good a time as any to take another look at the Mercury Helios FX 650 from Other World Computing, Inc. A plug-and-play expansion GPU intended for desktop-like performance, whether it’s better graphics or productivity demands beyond what most laptops can provide.

-The enclosure is meant to hold a single card and nothing more, so stylishness takes a backseat being a basic steel case with a removable cover that features ventilated panels on the sides.
+The enclosure is meant to hold a single card and nothing more, so stylishness takes a backseat to being a basic steel case with a removable cover that features ventilated panels on the sides.
 Open it up and the simple layout continues with an 650W High Power HP1-J650GD-F12S power supply (hence the name) with a 24-pin ATX, 120mm fan, and a single PCIe slot making up the inside.
 For connectivity, a single 1.5 ft (0.4m) Thunderbolt 3 cable is also included.

 If this review is starting to sound familiar then you aren’t wrong, I covered something similar from Sonnet called the Breakaway Box and it promised the same advantages.
 I recall liking it, but it was kind of pricey at the time and equally no frills—Hell, the OWC Mercury Helios FX and Sonnet Breakaway Box also sport the exact same appearance.
 No joke, the chassis design is sourced from the same unknown supplier, which made the unboxing seem like déjà vu.

-If you’re aware and comfortable with these limitations, then the Mercury Helios FX is still more than suitable for workaday purposes; ideally graphic design, video editing and moderate PC gaming on systems without traditional means.
-Pairing the Helios FX with my GeForce RTX 2080 Ti, the guinea pig laptop is a Lenovo YOGA 720-15IKB equipped with an Intel Core i7-7700HQ CPU, 16GB DDR4 SDRAM—this also has its own discrete GeForce GTX 1050 by default for mild gaming and mobile entertainment.
-This allowed me to not only test the possibilities of the box itself, but also see if there were any distinct advantages between a discrete mobile GPU versus one hooked up via Thunderbolt 3.
-A general rule of thumb for these boxes is “the better the GPU, the bigger the bottleneck”.
+If you’re aware and comfortable with it, then the Mercury Helios FX is still more than suitable; ideally for graphic design, video editing and moderate PC gaming in that order.
+I Paired the Helios FX with my GeForce RTX 2080 Ti, and the guinea pig laptop being a Lenovo YOGA 720-15IKB equipped with an Intel Core i7-7700HQ CPU, 16GB DDR4 SDRAM—this also has its own discrete GeForce GTX 1050 by default for mobile entertainment.
+This allowed me to not only test the possibilities of the box itself, but also see if there were any distinct advantages over a discrete mobile GPU versus one hooked up via Thunderbolt 3.

-This brings up the argument of a discreet GPU versus daisy-chain linking.
-In its defense, the Helios FX can be upgraded indefinitely and did provide sizable gains in overall graphic quality and resolution, but traded deficiencies in active frame rates—or no discernible advantage at all in cases like RE2 and Shadow of the Tomb Raider.
-It’s obvious that Thunderbolt has potential if your system resources are limited, but its current specifications are still impeded for raw gaming.
+This brings up the argument of a discreet GPU on laptop versus daisy-chain linking.
+In its defense, the Helios FX can be upgraded indefinitely and did provide sizable gains in overall graphic quality and resolution, but still fell short in targeted frame rates—or no discernible advantage at all in cases like RE2 and Shadow of the Tomb Raider on high presets.
+It’s obvious that Thunderbolt has potential if left on medium/high settings, mostly, but its current specifications are still impeded for raw gaming.
 I didn’t have time to directly test since my focus was on Windows machines, but compatible Macbook and iMac models are also lumped in this phenomenon too.
+A general rule of thumb for these boxes is that “the better the GPU, the bigger the bottleneck”, apparently.

 Because it’s only fair, the Helios FX is relatively more impressive when used for work rather than play.
-You probably should get this case if your priorities involve any creative project involving the Adobe suites from Photoshop CC and Illustrator CC—to AutoCAD, Alias or Maya by Autodesk.
+You probably should get this case if your priorities involve any creative project involving the Adobe suites from Illustrator CC and Premiere Pro CC—to AutoCAD, Alias or Maya by Autodesk.
 Running some benchmarks confirmed what I already knew about the Thunderbolt interface in general.
 While not delivering unfiltered power in huge chunks, its steady bandwidth processes made for very acceptable workflow benchmarks during Cinebench and 3DMark tests, although the horsepower of my RTX 2080 Ti was markedly reduced to midrange PC figures.